pmiguelpinto90/ShiftDisplay/README.md

 Arduino library for driving multiple digit 7-segment displays using shift registers

 - Only 3 pins used on Arduino
-- Displays with any quantity of digits
+- Use displays with any quantity of digits
 - Common cathode and common anode compatible
 - Show numbers and text
 - Concatenate multiple displays as one